-Additionally, the conditional conversion feature of the 2024 Notes was triggered as of January 31, 2020, and the 2024 Notes are currently convertible at the option of the holders thereof, in whole or in part, through April 30, 2020.
+Additionally, the conditional conversion feature of the 2024 Notes was triggered during the three months ended October 31, 2020, as the last reported sale price of the Company's Class A common stock was more than or equal to 130% of the conversion price for at least 20 trading days in the period of 30 consecutive trading days ending on October 31, 2020 (the last trading day of the fiscal quarter).
+Therefore, the 2024 Notes are currently convertible at the option of the holders thereof, in whole or in part, from November 1, 2020 through January 31, 2021.
 Whether the 2024 Notes will be convertible following such fiscal quarter will depend on the continued satisfaction of this condition or another conversion condition in the future.
 Upon conversion of the 2024 Notes, unless we elect to deliver solely shares of our Class A common stock to settle such conversion (other than paying cash in lieu of delivering any fractional share), we will be required to make cash payments in respect of the 2024 Notes being converted, which could adversely affect our liquidity.